-Another aspect of our work is the problem of human trafficking.
+Based in Mukuru, Sister Mary O’Malley is engaged full time in dealing with the problem of human trafficking.
 Kenya is a source country from which vulnerable women, men and children are taken.
 It is also a country of transit for those captured elsewhere and a destination country for the services of trafficked persons.

 MMMs in Kenya are involved in:

 - Basic health care

 - HIV/AIDS programmes

 - Cleft lip and palate repair

 - Vocation promotion and formation